mkalioby/django-passkeys/README.md

    **Notes:**

     1. You can override `passkeys/PassKeys_base.html` which is used by `passkeys/Passkeys.html` so you can control the styling better and current `passkeys/Passkeys_base.html` extends `base.html`
-    1. Currently, `passkeys/PassKeys_base.html` needs JQuery and bootstrap.
+    1. Currently, `passkeys/PassKeys_base.html` needs bootstrap 5.

 7. Somewhere in your app, add a link to 'passkeys:home'
     ```<li><a href="{% url 'passkeys:home' %}">Passkeys</a> </li>```